joel22b/blockregion/README.md

 - Added spdlog to handling logging needs
 - Added coordinate system with type safety and automatic conversions
 - Added global renderer using Meyer's Singleton design pattern
+- Make the window fullscreen and on the primary monitor

 ## v0.1.0 Shader and Texture Revamp